bms63/RepData_PeerAssessment1/PA1_template.md

 missing_Mean <- as.integer(mean(steps_per_day$steps))
 missing_Median <- as.integer(median(steps_per_day$steps))
 ```

-*  The missing value mean is 10766 and mising value median is 10766.
+*  The missing values mean is 10766 and mising values median is 10766.

 ## Are there differences in data patterns between weekdays and weekends?